-Every phase of the sales process offers a new opportunity to foster a closer relationship with your customers.
-From the instant they become aware of your company to the moment they decide whether or not to renew your services, you need to be ready with these lead nurturing techniques to aid the success of your business.
+The truth is every phase of the sales process offers a new opportunity to foster a closer relationship with your customers.
+From the instant they become aware of your company to the moment they decide whether or not to buy your products and renew your services, you need to be ready with these lead nurturing ideas to ensure the success of your business.

 1. Create an automated responder for forms

 After a user fills out a form on your website, make sure to set up an automated email response.
 Users will feel comfortable now that they know their information has been received.
 To extend your reach just a step further, you can provide links in the email to follow your social media pages.

 Say your company hosts a webinar—make sure you send out follow up emails to attendees.
 Don’t forget about those who signed up but did not attend—this is not a lost connection!
 Send the non-attendees a follow up email to remind them of your services and why they signed up in the first place.

 3. Run ads to users who engaged with your website

 Once a user clicks on your website, you have the opportunity to further connect with them on other platforms.
 Even if the user doesn’t sign up for a service on your site, you can run an ad for your company that will pop up on other pages they visit.
 That extra ad may be just the small push the user needs to take action.